Wellbeing and Support

-Being a new doctor can present some real challenges, both in work and in our personal lives.
-There is absolutely no shame in admitting you need a little more support, and we actively encourage you to do so should you need to.
-Here are some of the avenues of support at UHP.
+Being a new doctor, joining a new trust, coming to the UK or a change in personal circumstances can present some real challenges, both in work and in our personal lives.
+There is absolutely no shame in admitting you need a little more support, and we actively encourage you to do so should you need to by speaking to your direct supervisor/manager or service line lead in the first instance but if you prefer not to then then the trust provides an excellent range of diverse help and support with lots more information on the STAFFNET but here are some of the avenues of support at UHP.

-The PGMC Team are a useful point of contact if you are struggling and just want to talk or want further advice.
-We offer an open door policy, which means you are welcome to pop down to our offices whenever you feel you need to.
+The PGMEC Team are a useful point of contact for information and further guidance.
+We offer an open door policy, which means you are welcome to pop down to our Centre whenever you feel you need to, where we can signpost you to the best available support across the trust.

-All the PGMC can help, but the best people to go to are:
+All the PGMEC team can help, but the best people to go to are:

-Kate Talmage - Foundation trainees; the wider team, such as the Foundation Leads can also provide support should you want a clinician's advice and guidance from a Foundation school perspective.
+Foundation Team - For all foundation trainees; the wider Foundation team, such as the Foundation Programme Directors & Educational Supervisors can also provide support should you want a clinician's advice and guidance from a Foundation school perspective.

 FREEDOM TO SPEAK UP